knative/docs/blog/docs/articles/demystifying-activator-on-path.md

       - image: ghcr.io/knative/autoscale-go:latest
 ```

-The scenario we are going to demonstrate is deploye the ksvc, let it scale down to zero and then send traffic for 10 minutes.
+The scenario we are going to demonstrate is to deploy the ksvc, let it scale down to zero and then send traffic for 10 minutes.
-We then collect the logs from the autoscaler and visualize the EBC, ready pods and panic mode over time.
+We then collect the logs from the autoscaler and visualize the EBC values, ready pods, and panic mode over time.
 The graphs are shown next.

 ![Excess burst capacity over time](/blog/articles/images/ebc.png)